RTEMS/rtems-docs/develenv/develenv.rst

     This directory provides sample application tests
     which aid in the testing a newly built RTEMS environment, a new BSP, or as starting points for the development of an application using the RTEMS executive.
-They are discussed in:ref:`Sample Applications <Sample-Applications>`.
+They are discussed in `Sample Applications`_.

 ``${RTEMS_ROOT}/testsuites/sptests/``
     This directory contains the test suite for the RTEMS